Moving In Together? 15 Relationship-Saving Tips From the Experts

 Moving in together means there will be lots to discuss — constantly!
 You’ll be learning as you go along, possibly discovering things about your partner you never knew before.
 While some of those things might be cute, others might be downright annoying.

-What’s important is that you communicate.
+What’s important is that you communicate with your partner.

 “People are going to have a lot of new feelings they haven’t thought about or expressed before,” says Nebhnani.
 “All these new feelings are natural, but it's good to talk about them rather than bottling them up and exploding later.
 Choose a time every week for a check-in.
 You can have a running list of things that bother you, and during check-in time, bring them up with your partner.”